dhappy/TRWBL/v12/TRWBL/software/Yggdrasil.md

 ---
 Yggdrasil is a set of related applications that work together to support the revolution.

-* [Hérskap](Serial%20Mobbing.md): The process by which the systems are coded.
+* [[Serial Mobbing|Hérskap]]: The process by which the systems are coded.
 A mob programming team with staggered entrances of team members operates 24⁄7 developing solutions.
-* [Völva](Pythia.md): An decision aide that helps the user evaluate choices by telling them pertinent statistics and how they change given various decisions.
+* [[Pythia|Völva]]: An decision aide that helps the user evaluate choices by telling them pertinent statistics and how they change given various decisions.
-* [Hiemdal](Argus.md): An experience recommender that is tracking a variety of potential events and suggesting potential timelines to users.
+* [[Hiemdal]]: An experience recommender that is tracking a variety of potential events and suggesting potential timelines to users.
 * [Mammon](Mammon.md): A real-world object tracker accessing millions of video feeds to provide a virtual model of the positions of things in this reality we share.
 It also tracks ownership, and allows leases and sales.
 * [Couriering](Constant%20Couriering.md):
 	* [Ladon](Ladon.md):